-The D-value Determination test ascertains the resistance of a biological indicator (BI), product, or environmental isolate to sterilization by determining its resistance to a sterilant such as ethylene oxide, dry heat, or saturated steam under pressure.
+The D-value Determination test determines or verifies the resistance of a biological indicator (BI), product, or environmental isolate to a given sterilization process such as ethylene oxide, dry heat, or saturated steam under pressure.
 This test can also be used to determine approximate cycle times.
-Newly purchased BIs, inoculated actual product, pharmaceutical products, and isolates of microorganisms recovered during testing should be tested.
+Newly purchased BIs, inoculated actual product, pharmaceutical products, and isolates of microorganisms recovered during testing could be tested.

 USP <55>, <71>, <1035>, & <1211> , ANSI/AAMI/ISO 11135, ANSI/AAMI/ISO 14161 and ANSI/AAMI/ISO 11138 each give guidance for the various methods used to calculate D-values.
 Equipment performance requirements are outlined in ANSI/AAMI/ISO 18472 for accurate determinations of the D-value.

-Nelson Labs have steam and EO BIER vessels designed to meet these requirements.
-Our highly qualified personnel are knowledgeable in the Stumbo-Murphy-Cochran, Spearman Karber, Limited-Spearman-Karber, Holcomb-Spearman-Karber, and Limited Holcomb-Spearman-Karber methods.
+Nelson Labs has both steam and EO BIER vessels designed to meet these requirements.
+Our highly qualified personnel are knowledgeable in the Stumbo-Murphy-Cochran, Holcomb-Spearman-Karber, and Limited Holcomb-Spearman-Karber methods.

 - ANSI/AAMI/ISO 11135